MonkeManX/monkemanx.github.io/content/poetry/lost.md

 And I wonder--
 If you know what it means?
 {{< /poem >}}

 {{< poem >}}
+In the bleak-midwinter,
+Where sun seems so sinter-
+And the sky splinters.

+I walk, I run, I sprint.
+But my head keeps squinting,
+Spinning, Singing and hinting-
+To the Dire Dark Dreaded Dream.
+{{< /poem >}}

+{{< poem >}}
 The Great irony of man is that he's always chasing his goals and dreams, providing him great pleasure.